 File the I-130 petition with the USCIS Service Center having jurisdiction over your U.S. residence.
 Be sure to keep a copy of everything you submit, including forms, supporting documents, and checks or money orders (unless you pay by credit card).

 USCIS will, after receiving the I-130 petition and verifying that its complete, issue a receipt notice to the petitioner and the attorney, if any.
-If USCIS determines that the submitted documents are insufficient, the petitioner will instead send the petitioner a Request for Evidence (RFE).
+If USCIS determines that the submitted documents are insufficient, it will instead send the petitioner a Request for Evidence (RFE).
+(In the worse case scenario, you might get a Notice of Intent to Deny, or NOID; but this still gives you a period of time, usually 30 days, in which to respond.)
+There will be a deadline for response to either an RFE or a NOID, which you must meet, or the case will be canceled.

 Once the petitioner has satisfactorily met the requirements, the USCIS Approval Notice will follow.
 The letter also provides information on where the case has been forwarded to.

-For beneficiaries outside the U.S., or who fall into a preference relative category, the case will next be forwarded to the National Visa Center (NVC).
-This office will hold onto the preference relatives' file until their waiting period is over and a visa has become available; in technical terms, their "priority dates" are current.
-They have no right to enter the U.S. at this point (unless they can separately qualify for some other visa; but this gets difficult, because U.S. immigration authorities might assume they're looking for a shortcut way to enter the U.S. and then stay permanently).
+For beneficiaries outside the United States, or who fall into a preference relative category, the case will next be forwarded to the National Visa Center (NVC).
+This office will hold onto the preference relatives’ file until their waiting period is over and a visa has become available; in technical terms, their “priority dates” are current.
+They have no right to enter the United States at this point (unless they can separately qualify for some other visa; but this gets difficult, because U.S. immigration authorities might assume they're looking for a shortcut way to enter the U.S. and then stay permanently).

 The filing date of the petition becomes the would-be immigrant's "priority date".
-The U.S. Department of State publishes the monthly Visa Bulletin, which shows the priority date being processed in the current month.
+The U.S. Department of State publishes the monthly Visa Bulletin, which shows the priority date being processed next.

 If a visa is immediately available, or has become available because the beneficiary’s priority date is current, the NVC will start processing the case.
 It will issue a series of forms and instructions to the immigrant.